 frame exchange sequence: A successful transmission or a sequence of frames exchanged between two STAs which ends when a backoff procedure takes place.

-frame exchange sequence: A successful transmission or a sequence of frames exchanged between two specific STAs which .
+frame exchange sequence: A successful transmission or a sequence of frames exchanged between two specific STAs which is protected by a Duration field.

 Note: A TXOP is a frame exchange sequence or a number of parallel frame exchange sequences in the case of MU transmissions.